Alone in the Garden of Good and Evil-When People You Love Hurt You

+Wouldn’t it be great if life gave us threatening, warning music when we met someone who might not be good to us?
 Movies, TV and literature lead us to think that good and evil do not exist in the same person.
 Characters in fiction are generally one or the other, fundamentally good or primarily villainous.
 But human beings are very complex and some people we perceive as good can behave in terrible ways.
-This is shocking and disconcerting to loved ones.
+This is shocking, disappointing and confusing to loved ones.
 I think we all try to make sense of this and unfortunately we often do it, for the people we care about, in ways that excuse their behavior.
 We think, “she had such a terrible childhood…he had too much to drink….she had a bad day at work…he really cares inside….she’s under so much pressure.”
 These rationalizations can lead us to forgive and tolerate behavior that should be intolerable.
 It can be intensely confusing in personal relationships where much of day to day life with this person might be very pleasant and the bad behavior is infrequent.
 We think of the “evil” as the aberration and may learn to live with it because it is only occasionally or the person may be very sorry afterward.

 Part of the difficulty lies in the fact that it is so confusing to see evil behavior in someone who seems fundamentally like a good person.
 Because it seems so impossible that those qualities exist together we suffer from what is called cognitive dissonance; trying to hold two incompatible beliefs at the same time.
 Our thinking naturally tries to resolve this dissonance and often it is by rationalizing away our views of the person that are incompatible with other things we think about them.
 This is a very natural tendency for people, especially in long term relationships where the social, familial or financial connections are strong.
 Often this acceptance leads to the situation becoming worse.
 We can end up tolerating behavior that is harmful to us and that diminishes our ability to protect ourselves.